openproof-net/rpo-spec-v0.1/README.md

 The Sandbox lets you transform any narrative into:

-a minimal RPO JSON
+a minimal RPO JSON,

-heuristic markers
+heuristic markers,

-a deterministic SHA-256 hash
+a deterministic SHA-256 hash.

 🔗 https://rpo.openproof.net/sandbox.html

-Use it to prototype, integrate and sanity-check your own RPO implementation.

----
+___

 8. 🔬 Scientific Pilot (CNRS × TruthX)